Premenstrual Dysphoric Disorder (PMDD)

 (Also Called 'PMDD (Premenstrual Dysphoric Disorder)')

 What is PMS?

 Premenstrual syndrome (PMS) is a medical condition that affects some women of childbearing age.
-More than one in three women suffer from PMS, and one in 20 suffer so severely that their lives are seriously affected.
-PMS is related to a variety of physical and psychological symptoms that occur just before your menstrual period.
+More than one in three women suffer from PMS.
+One in 20 suffer so severely that their lives are seriously affected.
+PMS is related to a variety of physical and psychological symptoms that occur just before the menstrual period.

 What causes PMS?

 The exact cause of PMS is unknown, but it seems to be related to the fluctuating levels of hormones (including estrogen and progesterone) that occur in preparation for menstruation.

 What are the symptoms of PMS?

 There are many symptoms of PMS, and the number and severity of symptoms vary from woman to woman.
 In addition, the severity of the symptoms can vary from month to month.
 Common symptoms of PMS include:

 - Weight gain